Zaokret/twitter-files/README.md

-Ad targeting criteria is a simple script that maps the twitter file `./data/ad-engagements.json` to a map of targeting criteria types and their values.
+Ad targeting criteria is a simple script that maps the twitter archive data `./data/ad-engagements.json` to a map of targeting criteria types and their values.

 Targeting criteria detected:
 `[